-Table 45.
+Table 46.
 Calculation of the risk characterisation ratios for pregnant women in the general population with an intraspecies assessment factor of 10.

-population with an intradoposito accomment factor of 101

-Critical effects DNELs for pregnant women in RCRs calculations with P95 =

-the general population with an 0.08 (toxicological

-intraspecies assessment factor benchmarks)
+Critical effects DNELs for pregnant women in the general population with an intraspecies assessment factor of 10

-of 10

 Brain and behaviour 0.005 16

 Female reproductive system 0.01 8

 Metabolism and obesity 0.009 8.89

-Mammary gland 0.0025 32